 - If UE supports simultaneousRxDataSSB-DiffNumerology, UE shall be able to measure the SSB for RLM without any restriction;

 - If UE does not support simultaneousRxDataSSB-DiffNumerology, UE is required to measure SSB for RLM.

+For FR2-2, when the SSB for RLM measurement on one CC is in the same OFDM symbol as CSI-RS for RLM, BFD, CBD or L1-RSRP measurement on the same CC or different CCs in the same band, UE is required to measure one of but not both SSB for RLM and CSI-RS.
+Longer measurement period for SSB based RLM is expected, and no requirements are defined.

 8.1A.3 Minimum requirement at transitions